olus2000/YSL-Forth/glossary.rst

 ``execute`` : ( A.. xt:{ A.. -- B.. } -- B.. ) : standard
     Execute word identified by *xt* execution token.
 Additional stack effect comes from the word executed.

+``recurse`` : ( -- ) : immediate : standard
+    Compile semantics of a recursive call to the word currently being defined.
+    Assumes the word has been shadowed by ``:`` or equivalent.

 ``dip`` : ( A.. x xt:{ A.. -- B.. } -- B.. x ) : YSL
     Execute *xt* below the top element of the stack.